-During the month of November, we tend to spend more time reflecting on all the things that we are thankful for, so why not take time to reflect on how thankful you are for those outstanding employees.
-The ability to show appreciation in monetary ways can be tricky for public agencies, and 2020 makes other options difficult as well, so the need to be more creative in how we can show our appreciation is very important.
+During November, we tend to spend more time reflecting on all the things we are thankful for, so why not take time to reflect on how thankful you are for those outstanding employees?
+The ability to show appreciation in monetary ways can be tricky for public agencies, so the need to be more creative in showing our appreciation is very important.

 Below are a few ideas that public agencies can implement from what I call the “ASPECT” approach:

-- Ask - Ask questions about their families, their weekend or a special event in their life.
-Be sure to be sincere in asking about the employee or it could come across as uncaring or nosey.
+- Ask - Ask questions about their family, their weekend, or a special event in their life.
+Be sure to be sincere in asking about the employee, or it could come across as uncaring or nosey.

-- Cultivate - Cultivate employees and allow them opportunities for growth.
+- Cultivate - Cultivate employees and allow them growth opportunities.
 If permissible, place employees on boards or committees where their talents can be seen.
 Allow them to attend professional association meetings and represent your city at civic and charitable events.
-When your city budgets allow, provide employees as much training as possible.
+When your city budgets allow, provide employees with as much training as possible.
 This is a win-win for both the employee and the city.
-Be certain to discuss the potential for advancement as good employees will want opportunities to grow within the organization.
+Be certain to discuss the potential for advancement, as good employees want opportunities to grow within the organization.

 - Thanks - Say thank you.
 A little kindness goes a long way.
-Show your appreciation all year-long, not just during the holiday season.
+Show your appreciation all year, not just during the holiday season.

 There are many aspects

-of employee appreciation, so find one that works for your organization and don’t stop implementing when the holidays are over.
-For questions on this or other personnel related matters, contact KLC Personnel Services Manager Andrea Shindlebower Main.
+of employee appreciation, so find one that works for your organization and don’t stop implementing it when the holidays are over.
+For questions on this or other personnel-related matters, contact KLC Personnel Services Managing Attorney Chris Johnson.